 Once your ads are designed, you need to decide where you want your ads to be shown.
 You have 5 options:

-- Mobile News Feed: Your ad will be shown on the news feed of mobile users.
+- Instagram: Your ad will be shown on Instagram, either on the feed or stories

 - Audience Network: Your ad will on other mobile apps and websites